7 Best Indoor Bike Trainers for All Budgets: from Cheap to Top

 Can I lose weight using a bike trainer?

 Of course!
-Cycling is one of the most efficient fat-burning activities.
+Cycling is one of the most efficient ways to burn fat.
 Structured and vigorous workout sessions can burn even 1000 calories in 90 minutes.
 A pound of fat is equivalent to 3,500 calories.